HarshadNarayane/Gridx/Introduction.md

 &lt;link rel="stylesheet" href="gridx/resources/claro/Gridx_rtl.css" /&gt;
 </pre>

-The JavaScript modules we must "require" are:
+The JavaScript modules we must "require" are:<br />
-1. A kind of store, for example: dojo/store/Memory
+1. A kind of store, for example: dojo/store/Memory<br />
-1. gridx/Grid
+2. gridx/Grid<br />
-1. gridx/core/model/cache/Sync (for client store) or gridx/core/model/cache/Async (for server store) Assume we are creating a grid upon dojo.store.Memory, here's what we need:
+3. gridx/core/model/cache/Sync (for client store) or gridx/core/model/cache/Async (for server store)<br />
+Assume we are creating a grid upon dojo.store.Memory, here's what we need:

 <pre>